Legislation

 State aid rules

-As a publicly owned financing company, Finnvera must comply with the EU rules on State aid when providing financial services.
+As a publicly owned financing company, Finnvera must comply with EU state aid regulations when providing financing services.

-Finnvera does not grant direct subsidies or grants to companies, but Finnvera’s financing includes so-called imputed State aid, which can be seen in the price or terms and conditions of financing.
-If the price on terms and conditions of Finnvera’s loan or guarantee is lower than the reference price rate determined by the EU Commission, the price difference is calculated as imputed aid.
+Finnvera does not grant direct support or grants to companies, but Finnvera’s financing includes so-called imputed state aid.
+If the price or terms of Finnvera’s financing are below the EU’s market price level, the price difference is considered imputed aid.

-• If the enterprise is about to reach or has reached the maximum amount of de minimis aid or if the enterprise is in difficulty as defined in the de minimis decree, aid might not be possible or aid may require a higher financing price level, or so-called pricing without including aid.
+- If a company has received or is about to receive the maximum amount of aid, or if the company is a company in difficulty in accordance with the De minimis Regulation, it may be prevented from receiving the aid or the aid may require a higher financing price, i.e. so-called pricing without including aid.

 In connection with each financing decision, Finnvera checks whether the financing can include imputed State aid or not and selects a form of aid that may be suitable for the case.

-However, due to State aid rules, export credit guarantees must always be rated in such a way that they do not include any aid.
+However, due to state aid regulation, export guarantees must always be priced in a way that they do not include any aid.

 Confidentiality of operations